 UP NEXT: It is my honor to interview and introduce you to Reverend Brian Williams and his wife Ruth of Agape Missions whose ministry Abby and Jacob served under on theirmission trip to Nepal.

 Lazy rays of afternoon sunlight stretched across the beach, the relentless waves strewing shell and stone along the shoreline.
-I bent for a beautiful shell partially buried in the whirl of sea and sand encircling my bare feet.
-It was broken.
-Disappointed, I flung it back into the angry waters.
-As it left my hand God spoke to my heart.
+I bent for a beautiful shell partially buried in the whirl of sea and sand.
+Disappointed to find it broken, I flung it back into the angry waters.
+As it left my hand, the Holy Spirit spoke to my heart.